rayguna/sinatra-omnicalc-3/README.md

 end
 ```

-To implement cookies, within app.rb add the command `require "sinatra/cookies"`.
+○ To implement cookies, within app.rb, do the following.
+• Add the command `require "sinatra/cookies"`.
 Within the Gemfile, make sure to have `gem "sinatra-contrib"` and reinstall with `bundle install`.
-Add the following route into app.rb to test:
+• Add the following route into app.rb to test:

 ```
 get ("/zebra") do